rafaqz/DimensionalData.jl/docs/src/api/reference.md

 ## Global lookup strictness settings

-Control how strict DimensionalData when comparing [`Lookup`](@ref)s before doing broadcasts and matrix multipications.
+Control how strict DimensionalData when comparing [`Lookup`](@ref)s before doing broadcasts, matrix multipications, or indexing with possibly unordered `AbstractVector{Int}`.

 In some cases (especially `DimVector` and small `DimArray`) checking lookup values match may be too costly compared to the operations.